keithbuhler/keithbuhler.github.io/reveal.js/1-business-introduction.md

 </section><section data-markdown>
-#Philosophy—> Ethics—> Business Ethics
+## Philosophy—> Business Ethics

 These questions and more we will attempt to answer by clarifying terms, establishing secure ethical principles, being sensitive to contextual details, identifying reasonable answers, evaluating arguments for and against each reasonable answer, and coming to our own conclusions.

+Though we will consider arguments from Kantian, consequentialist, and religious standpoints, our official approach to these questions will be from the standpoint of traditional virtue ethics.

+</section><section data-markdown>

 Though we will consider arguments from Kantian, consequentialist, and religious standpoints, our official approach to these questions will be from the standpoint of traditional virtue ethics.

 </section><section data-markdown>

 ## Before you go
 * Questions?